paratestphp/paratest/README.md

 # Versions

-Only the latest version of PHPUnit is supported, and this only the latest version of ParaTest is actively maintained.
+Only the latest version of PHPUnit is supported, and thus only the latest version of ParaTest is actively maintained.

 This is because of the following reasons: